 The database of monitoring data is an entirely digital database and is maintained in Microsoft Excel as a confidential document.
-The database is broken into five datasets: Groundwater elevation, groundwater production, wastewater treatment, stream flow, groundwater quality, climate, and land use.
+The database is broken into seven tables or datasets: groundwater elevation, groundwater production, wastewater treatment, stream flow, groundwater quality, climate, and land use.